bandprotocol/bandchain/spec/README.md

 This live document outlines implementation plans and research directions for [Band Protocol](https://bandprotocol.com)'s decentralized data delivery network.
 The implementations of the core protocol and its supporting tools are available for public inspection on [Github](https://github.com/bandprotocol/bandchain).

-We are in the process of ramping a new spec.
-For the previous version, see [here](./legacy.md).
+We are in the process of re-writing BandChain into sections.
+For the previous version, see [here](./bandchain-spec.md).

 # Introduction